Killer-cell immunoglobulin-like receptor: Nomenclature and classification

-Receptor Types
+Receptor types

-Inhibitory Receptors
+Inhibitory receptors

 Inhibitory receptors recognize self-MHC class I molecules on target self cells, causing the activation of signaling pathways that stop the cytolytic function of NK cells.
 Self-MHC class I molecules are always expressed under normal circumstance.
 According to the missing-self hypothesis, inhibitory KIR receptors recognize the downregulation of MHC class I molecules in virally-infected or transformed self cells, leading these receptors to stop sending the inhibition signal, which then leads to the lysis of these unhealthy cells.
 Because natural killer cells target virally infected host cells and tumor cells, inhibitory KIR receptors are important in facilitating self-tolerance.

 KIR inhibitory receptors signal through their immunoreceptor tyrosine-based inhibitory motif (ITIM) in their cytoplasmic domain.
 When inhibitory KIR receptors bind to a ligand, their ITIMs are tyrosine phosphorylated and protein tyrosine phosphatases, including SHP-1, are recruited.
+Killer-cell immunoglobulin-like receptors initiate intracellular signaling pathways through NK cell behavior.
+The ITIMs are phosphorylated by the Src family kinases such as Lck and Fyn.
+The phosphatases dephosphorylate signals intermediates which blocks the activation and suppresses the cytotoxicity.
+It allows the natural killer cells to be deactivated when being in the presence of the healthy cells that are expressed in MHC class I levels.
+Activating KIRs will rely on the DAP12 which is an adaptor molecule that will contain immunoreceptor tyrosine-based activation motifs (ITAMs).
+KIRs contain a positively charged lysine in the transmembrane which can form a salt bridge with the negatively charged DAP12's acid and the ligand can signal to the tyrosine kinases such as SYK and ZAP-70 to create more activation signals.
+The activation signals would then lead to degranulation, cytokine production and the destruction of the target cells.
+The NK cell will only make a response depending how the inhibitory and activating signals work out, but the inhibitory signals have an overpower over the activating signals which will result in defense against cytotoxicity.
 Inhibition occurs early in the activation signaling pathway, likely through the interference of the pathway by these phosphatases.